neoalienson/hexo-github-card-inline/README.md

 - Higher rate limits (5000 requests/hour vs 60 requests/hour)
 - Access to private repository data (if token has permissions)
 - Better reliability for high-traffic sites

+**Caching:**
+- Reduces API calls during site generation
+- Improves build performance
+- Helps avoid rate limits
+- `cache_ttl`: Time in seconds before cache expires (default: 3600 = 1 hour)
+- `cache_persist`: When enabled, cache is saved to `.github-card-cache/` directory and persists between builds (default: false)
+- When `cache_persist` is disabled, cache is stored in memory only and cleared on each build

 ## CSS Styling